Grand Canyon National Park: South Rim

 A variety of activities at the South Rim cater to park visitors.
 A driving tour (35 mi) along the South Rim is split into two segments.
 The western drive to Hermit's Point is 8 mi with several overlooks along the way, including Mohave Point, Hopi Point, and the Powell Memorial.
 From March to December, access to Hermit's Rest is restricted to the free shuttle provided by the Park Service.
 The eastern portion to Desert View is 25 mi, and is open to private vehicles year round.

 Walking tours include the Rim Trail, which runs west from the Pipe Creek viewpoint for about 8 mi of paved road, followed by 7 mi unpaved to Hermit's Rest.
 Hikes can begin almost anywhere along this trail, and a shuttle can return hikers to their point of origin.
 Mather Point, the first view most people reach when entering from the south entrance, is a popular place to begin.

 Private canyon flyovers are provided by helicopters and small airplanes out of Las Vegas, Phoenix, and Grand Canyon National Park Airport.
 Due to a crash in the 1990s, scenic flights are no longer allowed to fly within 1500 ft of the rim within the Grand Canyon National Park.
-Flights within the canyon are still available outside of park boundaries.

 Grand Canyon Conservancy

-The Grand Canyon Conservancy is an organization dedication to the conservation of the Grand Canyon National Park.
-Currently, it has four main challenges to complete.